th2-net/th2-common-j/README.md

 * cradleInstanceName - this option defines a special identifier that divides data within one keyspace with infra set as the default value.
 * cradleMaxEventBatchSize - this option defines the maximum event batch size in bytes with its default value set to 1048576.
 * cradleMaxMessageBatchSize - this option defines the maximum message batch size in bytes with its default value set to 1048576.
 * timeout - this option defines connection timeout in milliseconds.
-If set to 0 or ommited, the default value of 5000 is used.
+If set to 0 or omitted, the default value of 5000 is used.
 * pageSize - this option defines the size of the result set to fetch at a time.
-If set to 0 or ommited, the default value of 5000 is used.
+If set to 0 or omitted, the default value of 5000 is used.
+* prepareStorage - this option defines Cassandra storage can be created.
+If omitted, the default value false is used.

 ```json
 {